slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"I guess the only time most people think about injustice is when it happens to them."
 -- Charles Bukowski [1920]*

+> *"Always take sides: neutrality helps the oppressor, never the victim.
+Silence encourages the tormentor never the tormented."
+-- Elie Wiesel [1928]*

 > *"There's no greater indictment of judges than the fact that honest people are afraid to go into court, while criminals swagger out its revolving doors."
 -- Thomas Sowell [1930]*

 > *"Evil preaches tolerance until it is dominant, then it tries to silence good."
--- (archbishop) Charles J. Chaput*
+-- (archbishop) Charles J. Chaput [1944]*

 > *"Everybody wants to see justice done on somebody else."
--- Bruce Cockburn*
+-- Bruce Cockburn [1945]*

-> *"Always take sides: neutrality helps the oppressor, never the victim.
-Silence encourages the tormentor never the tormented."
--- Elie Wiesel*

 ### On politicians